Oxford, England

 First-class teaching is at the heart of the University of Oxford, Lady Margaret Hall summer program.
 In a series of thought-provoking lectures and lively seminar discussions, learn about cutting-edge research, expand your core knowledge, and explore new ideas and concepts among peers with diverse international perspectives and academic backgrounds.

 Classes at Lady Margaret Hall are designed and delivered by experienced academics and experts from Lady Margaret Hall and across the University of Oxford, and are taught using the Oxford teaching model.
 Over the three-week session, you will take part in a range of class types, including lectures (four per week), seminars (two per week), and tutorials (one per week).
-You will produce one assessed work each week, which will be submitted to the tutor and then discussed in a tutorial.
+You will produce one piece of assessed work each week, which will be submitted to the tutor and then discussed in a tutorial.
+You may only enroll in the classes that are posted in the Lady Margaret Hall summer catalog and for which you have met any prerequisites.
+Lady Margaret Hall offers two summer sessions.
+Enroll in one session or both.
+Select one class per session.
+All classes are worth 4 U.S. semester credit hours.

 - Artificial Intelligence and Machine Learning

-- Gender and Sexuality in British Literature
+- British Literature Social Sciences

-- Introduction to Cognitive Psychology
+- Psychology

 Tutorial System